Divorce Law in Tulsa, OK

 Dividing Property

 One of the most challenging issues in the divorce law process is dividing property, debts and assets.
 In many states, like Oklahoma, anything you and your spouse purchased over your marriage is subject to division.
 This includes things such as real estate, bank accounts, cars, stocks, etc. Some states split marital property evenly, while others go along an equitable split.
-In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition property, which may not equate to a perfect 50/50 division of your property, debt, and other assets..
+In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition of property, which may not equate to a perfect 50/50 division of your property, debt, and other assets.

 Child Support